PartlyAwesome/PartlyAwesome/README.md

 I'm Hayley and I sometimes upload my stuff as open source :)

-- I want to investigate building some websites in different frameworks for partlyaweso.me
+- I want to investigate building some websites in different frameworks for partlyaweso.me, dioxus looks most promising.
+I should upload my little test app of that.
-- I want to play around with Bevy more often
+- I want to play around with Bevy more often!
+This doubly so.

 <!--
 **PartlyAwesome/PartlyAwesome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.